Mobile Legends: Bang Bang: Collaborations

-Over the years, Mobile Legends: Bang Bang has collaborated with different franchises to release purchasable character customization called skins.
+Over the years, Mobile Legends: Bang Bang has collaborated with different franchises to release purchasable limited edition character customization called skins.

 In March 2019, Moonton approached SNK for collaboration, introducing characters from The King of Fighters game series as skins in the game.
 These skins have unique ability effects and voice-overs.
 The first series skins released in the game were Iori Yagami for the hero Chou, Leona Heidern for Karina, and Athena Asamiya for Guinevere.
 The second series skins released were Kula Diamond for the hero Aurora, K' for Gusion, and Orochi Chris for Dyrroth.

 In July 2021, Mobile Legends: Bang Bang collaborated with Star Wars to release two "epic skins" which were Master Yoda for the hero Cyclops and Darth Vader for Argus.
 In December 2021, the collaboration returned and a third epic skin, Obi-Wan Kenobi for the hero Alucard, was released.
 The event was time-limited purchase and exclusive in Southeast Asia and Japan.
+The collaboration was returned in September 2024 with the same skins released.

 In August 2021, Mobile Legends: Bang Bang released a skin collaboration with the media franchise Transformers which included Optimus Prime, Megatron, and Bumblebee for the heroes Johnson, Granger, and X.Borg respectively.
 The event was divided into four phases spanning from August to November with lottery and exchange-type mechanics.
-This event was also time-limited.

-In February 2022, Mobile Legends: Bang Bang announced its collaboration with Sanrio featuring the characters Hello Kitty, Badtz-maru, Cinnamoroll, and Pompompurin.
+In February 2022, Mobile Legends: Bang Bang announced its collaboration with Sanrio which featured the characters Hello Kitty, Badtz-maru, Cinnamoroll, and Pompompurin.

 In August 2022, Moonton announced a skin collaboration with Kung Fu Panda.
-It will feature three new exclusive skins: General Kai for the hero Thamuz, Po Ping for Akai, and Lord Shen for Ling.
+It featured three new exclusive skins: General Kai for the hero Thamuz, Po Ping for Akai, and Lord Shen for Ling.

+In February 2023, Mobile Legends: Bang Bang and Jujutsu Kaisen announced its third anime-themed collaboration skin featuring Yuji Itadori for Yin, Megumi Fushiguro for Julian, Satoru Gojo for Xavier, and Nobara Kugisaki for Melissa.
+The collaboration was a long time coming after a long-year teaser through in-game survey.
+The collaboration was returned in June 2024 with an updated visual effects on Yin's ultimate skill features Sukuna when using Yuji Itadori skin.

+In January 2024, Mobile Legends: Bang Bang and Attack on Titan announced its collaboration featuring Eren Yeager for Yin, Mikasa Ackerman for Fanny, and Levi Ackerman as Martis.

+In January 2025, Mobile Legends: Bang Bang and Hunter x Hunter announced its collaboration featuring Killua Zoldyck as Harith, Gon Freecss as Dyrroth, Hisoka Morow as Cecillion, and Kurapika as Julian.
+Leaks as confirmed that Naruto will make a collaboration with the game featuring biggest hero pool ever featured two new heroes of Lukas and Kalea.

+In May 2025, Mobile Legends: Bang Bang and Naruto: Shippuden announced its collaboration featuring Naruto Uzumaki as Lukas, Sasuke Uchiha as Suyou, Kakashi Hatake as Hayabusa, Sakura Haruno as Kalea, and Gaara as Vale.